Table of Contents

 Link scores and driver scores

-The deduplication process adds a link score and a driver score data to the Deduplicate transformation output.
-You can use the scores to better understand the relationship between duplicate records.
+The deduplication process adds link score and driver score data to the Deduplicate transformation output.
+You can use the data to better understand the relationship between duplicate records.

 The driver score is the score between the first record added to a matching record set and another record in the same set.
 The transformation uses the sequence ID or row ID values to identify the first record in the set.
 Driver scores provide a means to assess all records in the set against a single record.